Last Updated on by

-Starting in 2020, there will be no more first-dollar coverage plans available to those who are considered Medicare eligible after 2020.
-First-dollar coverage plans are Medicare Supplement Plans that leave you with zero out of pocket costs.
+In 2020, there are no more first-dollar plans available to those Medicare-eligible after 2020.
+First-dollar coverage plans are Medicare Supplement plans that cover all deductibles, coinsurances, and copayments.

 The three Medicare Supplement Plans considered first-dollar coverage plans are: